Skip to main content

 Salmonella is an animal disease included in the list of animal diseases established by the World Organisation for Animal Health.

 Farmers pay for compulsory sampling and testing of salmonella.
-Compensation which may be paid to farmers under this Scheme constitutes State aid within the meaning of the Articles 107 - 109 of the Treaty on the Functioning of the European Union (consolidated version).
+Compensation, which may be paid by DAERA to farmers under this Scheme, constitutes State aid within the meaning of the Articles 107 - 109 of the Treaty on the Functioning of the European Union (consolidated version).
 All aid paid under this Scheme is in full compliance with Commission Regulation (EU) 702/2014 and, in particular, with Articles 1 and Article 26 of that Regulation (Official Journal reference OJ L 193 1.7.2014, pages 1 to 75).

 The objective of this Scheme is to ensure Northern Ireland complies with EC 2160/2003 which requires testing of flocks of turkeys and chickens (with a minimum number of birds) for specified salmonella which can cause food borne illness in humans.
 Birds which test positive for a specified salmonella and meet specified requirements may be slaughtered and may be eligible for compensation.